parse-community/docs/_includes/parse-server/compatibility.md

 Parse Analytics is not supported.
 We recommend sending analytics to another similar service like Mixpanel or Google Analytics.

-## Android: Exporting GCM Registration IDs

-Parse supports sending pushes to Android devices via Google Cloud Messaging (GCM).
-By default, the GCM registration IDs (stored in the `deviceToken` field) for your app are associated with Parse's GCM sender ID, which won't work after Parse is retired.
-You may want to take these actions to have your app register with a different GCM sender ID, which will make the registration IDs in the `deviceToken` field exportable to other push providers:

-* Enable GCM for your Android project in the [Google Developer Console](https://console.developers.google.com).
-Take note of your project number (it should be a large integer like `123427208255`).
-This is also known as your GCM sender ID.
-* Add the `com.parse.push.gcm_sender_id` metadata attribute to your app manifest so that Parse registers for push with your GCM sender ID.
-For instance, if your GCM sender ID is `123427208255`, then you should add a metadata attribute named `com.parse.push.gcm_sender_id` with the value `id:123427208255` (note that the "id:" prefix is required).
-This attribute requires Android SDK 1.8.0 or higher.
-See our [Android push guide]({{ site.baseUrl }}/android/guide/#setting-up-push) for more details on this attribute.
-* Parse will now register for GCM with both its GCM sender ID and your GCM sender ID on app startup.
-You can use the resulting GCM registration IDs (stored in the `deviceToken` field of ParseInstallation) with other GCM push providers.

 ## Authentication

 By default, only an application ID is needed to authenticate with Parse Server.
 The base configuration that comes with the one-click deploy options does not require authenticating with any other types of keys.
 Therefore, specifying client keys on Android or iOS is not needed.